 Chill at the Miroir d’eau

 The best free attraction for kids (and adults) in Bordeaux is definitely Mirroir d’eau.
 Kids absolutely love splashing in the water, especially on hot summer days.
-When tired you can have a picnic at the little garden right next to it.
+When tired you can have a picnic in the little garden right next to it.

 Go to the pool

-Skateboarding on the quai
+Skateboarding on the Quai

 If your kids love skating be sure to bring the skateboard with you when coming to Bordeaux.
 One of the best skateparks in the city is located on Quai des Chartrons and it’s free.
 For those heading to the Sunday market on the quai, that would be a great break for the kids.

-There are plenty of amazing day trips you can go to when visiting the Bordeaux area.
+There are plenty of amazing day trips you can go on when visiting the Bordeaux area.
 It’s not entirely free of course as you have to rent a car but it gives you the chance to discover plenty of amazing places around Bordeaux without paying a dime.
 Also, If you make sure to rent it a few months before your arrival rental prices are fairly low.
 If you prefer to go by train, check out my list of the 10 day trips you can do by train from Bordeaux.

 Discover the beautiful châteaux of the Medoc region

 Even if you don’t want to spend money on a wine tour I highly recommend doing the route du Vin, just for the beautiful châteaux all along the way.
 If you don’t want to rent a car you can do most of the trip by bike.
 While in many wineries you’d have to pay for a guided tour, some will offer you to taste their wine for free.
 For more information check out my article about the wine road in Medoc.
+The other option is visiting a chateau in Saint Emilion, many of which offer very affordable tours, check out my list of recommended wineries to visit in Saint Emilion.

 Go to one of Bordeaux’s beautiful beaches